petepm/petepm.github.io/music/greyleaf/greengrass.md

 possibly get, ya know, with Sarah Palin being floated as a VP pick.
 Little did I know how much worse things could get.

+There are four Pantera-inspired Easter egg riffs in here.
+Can you find them all?

 ## Lyrics

 >And a-one